Teffont Magna: Church

 The 13th century Church of England church was for much of its existence a chapel of ease of Dinton, and thus escaped Victorian restoration and is substantially original.

 In rubble stone with dressed limestone, the building has a simple plan, with a four-bay nave and chancel under one roof; the 14th-century south porch has its original roof timbers.
 There is no tower, instead a niche in the west gable houses two bells.
 One of the bells, thought to date from the 13th century, became cracked and was moved into the church in 1930; in 1947 its replacement was installed and the second bell was recast.

 Inside are flagstone floors and a wooden chancel screen from the early 16th century.
 The cylindrical font is from the 12th century, and set into a wall is a fragment of a Saxon cross with fine carving.
 In 1965 no dedication was recorded for the church, and in that year it was named St Edward's, for Edward the Martyr, king and saint.
 The church was designated as Grade II* listed in 1966.

 As a chapel of ease for St Mary's at Dinton – 1.3 km miles away as the crow flies – Teffont Magna was always served by the vicar of Dinton or his curate.
 In 1922 it was detached from Dinton and united with Teffont Evias to form the parish of Teffont Evias with Teffont Magna.
 The benefice was held in plurality with Dinton from 1952.
 In 1979 the benefice became part of a group ministry, today called the Nadder Valley team and covering fourteen parishes with sixteen churches.

 The burial ground on the other side of the lane was consecrated in 1925.
 The parish registers are in the Wiltshire and Swindon History Centre for the following dates: christenings 1852–1991 and marriages 1852–1992.
 Earlier records are with those of Dinton.

 Governance

-Teffont Magna is now part of the parish of Teffont, which has a parish council and is in the area of the Wiltshire Council unitary authority, which is responsible for almost all significant local government functions.
-It falls within the South West Wiltshire parliamentary constituency and the serving Member of Parliament is Andrew Murrison.
+Teffont Magna is now part of the parish of Teffont, which has a parish council and is in the area of the Wiltshire Council, a unitary authority which is responsible for almost all significant local government functions.
+For Westminster elections, it falls within the Salisbury constituency.